eldhom/AssToButt/README.md

-# AssToButt
+# RegexReplace

-Changes all instances of the strings ass to butt
+Modifies all instances of a regex match